 How to Make a Kite

 Use these instructions to build a simple sled kite.
-You will need an adult to help you because you’ll need to do a lot of measuring and cutting.
 Check out the ideas at the end of the project to experiment with how a longer tail or a lighter-weight paper can change the way a kite flies.

 What You Need: